datdenkikniet/cortex-m-interrupt/README.md

+# cortex-m-interrupt

-# cortex-m-interrupt: function-like, trait-based interrupt handler registration.
+###  Function-like, trait-based interrupt handler registration.

 This crate provides a method of delegating creation of occupations, and attempts to improve pains associated with creating registrations.